 In general, you should use peloton 3-4 times a week if you’re a beginner.
 A the beginning the body takes more time to recover from exercise.
 People who are already used to intensity can increase the workout volume up to 5-7 days a week.

 Generally, you should use a peloton around 3-4 days a week to start.
-As you getting more comfortable with intensity and your muscle soreness fades away quicker you can increase the volume by adding more training sessions or days.
+As you get more comfortable with intensity and your muscle soreness fades away quicker you can increase the volume by adding more training sessions or days.

 What is the recovery rate in exercise?

 - When you exercise, especially during the eccentric phase, the muscles produce several pro-inflammatory compounds (myoglobin, creatine kinase, lactate, cytokines) that cause damage to muscle fibers.

 The release of those compounds causes post-exercise muscle soreness called DOMS (delayed onset muscle soreness).
 This is the muscle pain that you feel even several days after the session.

 To help you understand this concept better, please have a look at the study done by Dr. Ypatios Spanidis from the University of Thessaly in Greece.

-- Group 1 (Trained people who did aerobic and resistance training sessions at least 3-4 times a week on the regular basis)
+- Group 1 (Trained people who did aerobic and resistance training sessions at least 3-4 times a week on the regular basis).

-- Group 2 (Untrained people who didn’t exercise)
+- Group 2 (Untrained people who didn’t exercise).

 The goal of this research was to examine the levels of inflammatory markers in the blood after exercise in both groups and see what was the difference.

 Here in the table below you can see that trained individuals have a much better recovery rate, especially in the period between 24 – 72 hours.

-- On the other hand, trained people, who already spend few weeks on the peloton bike have a higher capacity for the clearance of those pro-inflammatory compounds.
+- On the other hand, trained people, who already spend a few weeks on the peloton bike have a higher capacity for the clearance of those pro-inflammatory compounds.